w3c/uievents/README.md

-# uievents

-## UI Events Specification
+# UI Events

-This repository if for the [UI Events specification](https://w3c.github.io/uievents/) (formerly known as DOM 3 Events).
+This repository if for the [UI Events](https://w3c.github.io/uievents/) (formerly known as DOM 3 Events).

 ## Goals